Anvesh0928/crm-support-system/README.md

 ## Author

+## Author

-Created with ❤️ while learning and building software.
-Feel free to open an issue or reach out if you have any questions or feedback!
+Built during my internship while learning how modern customer support systems work.
+This project is still evolving, and I'm continuously improving it.
+Feel free to open an issue or share your feedback.